JustinTulloss/zeromq.node/README.md

  * send(message) - `message` is a string to send across the wire.
 The message is not sent immediately, but there is no callback indicating when it has been transmitted.
 Have your server ack or something if you care that much.

+   The message must be either a String or a Buffer object, or bad things will happen.

  * close() - Closes the socket

 #### Events